Ritual Art by Ross Olson

 The last 30 years I have practiced a spiritual way of life.
 This led me to Native American culture and their rituals, ceremonies, dances and wisdom keepers.
 I practice my own rituals daily, integrating ritual and ceremony into a “way of life”.

 Therefore, it is natural for me to combine ritual and art.
 I smudge and pray to create a sacred space at the beginning of the creative process.
 I wish to show the natural beauty of the material I work with and then open myself to what needs to be told: the images and forms of an unspoken language growing out of the stone or wood.
 I try not to have preconceived ideas about what the finished piece will look like.
 Most of the time my process is “direct carving”.
 Out of respect for the stone, at present, I choose not to use any powered tools.
 I want to build the relationship with each piece: my hands, the stone, the tool.

-It is the innate human capacity to connect to the sacred and the physical reality at the same time.
-In this sense, for me, spirituality, emotion and beauty are united.
 This quote of David Chethlahe Paladin, who was a shamanic artist, expresses very well my own creative process.

 “When “I” move aside to allow access to a wider awareness, my sense of ego disappears and my identity is strengthened, our true identity is beyond the ego, in the universal consciousness, where we can touch ideas or symbols unlimited by boundaries of time or culture.”
 (David Chethlahe Paladin in his book “Painting the dream”)